Training & Preparedness · All Risk Mobilization

 In accordance with this plan, the Washington State Patrol Fire Protection Bureau Office of the State Fire Marshal coordinates statewide fire service resources to support local firefighting efforts.

 Only the Fire Chief of the local fire protection jurisdiction or fire chief's authorized representative has the authority to request state fire services resource Mobilization.

 A request for State Mobilization may occur when the Fire Chief has expended or will expend all available:

 When attempting to manage fires, disasters or other events that jeopardize the ability to provide for the protection of life and property, provided that:

 Declaring a State Mobilization requires the following process:

 Mobilization Plan, Reports & Forms

-To make the Plan available to everyone who has internet access, all files have been kept under one (1) megabyte.
+To make the Plan available to everyone who has Internet access, all files have been kept under one (1) megabyte.
 Sections have been combined for downloading and viewing.
 The entire document is in Adobe Acrobat format.
-You will need to download the Adobe Acrobat Reader if you do not have it.
+You can download the Adobe Acrobat Reader if you do not have it.

 Wildland Fire Mobilization Statistics

 The Wildland Fire Mobilization Statistics provides annual data on wildland fires in Washington from 1994 to 2008.
 The data includes the name of the mobilization or complex; the county that the fire originated or requesting fire agency location; The date the mobilization was approved; the number of acres burned(total or acres burned during the mobilization period); what attributed to the cause of the fire; and the number of homes and other structures lost.